AegisX-dev/VibeScribe/README.md

 ### `POST /api/generate`

-This endpoint is responsible for communicating with the Google Gemini API service.
+This endpoint is responsible for communicating with the OpenRouter API service using the DeepSeek R1 model.

 - **Request Body:**
   The frontend sends a JSON object with the user's input.